richardx95/OnePageScroll/README.md

 Intro
 ---

-With this framework you're able to scroll automatically to a selected section from the navbar.
+With this framework you're able to scroll smoothly to a selected section from the navbar.

 What is customisable?
 * The scrollspeed